okp4/data-selector/README.md

 **column#x** are the columns you want to select/delete.
 **Note that you can add as many columns as needed.**

-For the -values option, the template is given below :
+For the `values` option, the template is given below :

 ```json
 {